yuchdev/mhddos_proxy/README.md

       -t, --threads 7500     Number of threads (default is 7500 if CPU > 1, 1000 otherwise)
       --vpn                  Use both my IP and proxies.
-Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
+Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --proxy [PROXY ...]
+List of proxies to use, separated by spaces --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
       --itarmy               Attack targets from https://t.me/itarmyofukraine2022
       --debug                Detailed log for each target